widelands/wl_addons_server/README.md

 If you want to contribute a new add-on, [information how to create add-ons can be found here.](https://github.com/widelands/widelands/blob/master/doc/sphinx/source/add-ons.rst)

 New add-ons, or upgrades for existing ones, as well as new or updated screenshots, can be uploaded to the server from the in-game add-ons manager (Widelands 1.1 or newer).
-Alternatively it is possible to submit them by creating a pull request here.
-If you do not wish to do this, it is also possible to submit add-ons and screenshots on the forum: https://www.widelands.org/forum/topic/5073
+It is also possible to submit add-ons and screenshots on the forum: https://www.widelands.org/forum/topic/5073

 ## Prerequisites

-Before running the server or adding add-ons to this repository be sure a java development kit (JDK) is installed to compile the Java programs.
+Before running the server, be sure a Java Development Kit (JDK) is installed to compile the Java programs.

 ## The Server